Marketing management philosophies – Five marketing concepts

 Societal Marketing Concept

 Adding to the marketing concept, this philosophy focuses on society’s well-being as well.
-Business focuses on how to fulfil the needs of the customer without affecting the environment, natural resources and focusing on society’s well-being.
+The business focuses on how to fulfil the needs of the customer without affecting the environment, natural resources and focusing on society’s well-being.
 This philosophy believes that the business is a part of the society and hence should take part in social services like the elimination of poverty, illiteracy, and controlling explosive population growth etc.

 Many of the big companies have included corporate social responsibility as a part of their marketing activities.